 Approach 5: Check network connection

 If you have read here, then it can be seen that you haven't fixed iMessage not working issue after trying above methods.
 In this case, you could examine the network connection, a method which I also tried.
 This way is of not too much difficulty, but make sure your wi-fi performs normally before checking network settings.

 Step 1: Connect your iPhone to iTunes, and click on the device icon on the top-left toolbar;

 Step 3: Click Reset Network Settings.

 Experiencing iMessage stuck on sending mode may keep you from communicating with your friends or relatives.
 Above 5 methods can help you resolve the problem.
-If you want a quick fix, why not trying professional iOS system repair tools which effectively settle the matter and without leading to data loss.
+If you want a quick fix, why not trying professional TunesKit iOS System Recovery which effectively settle the matter and without leading to data loss.
 Finally I sincerely hope that this article can remove your confusion and get the problem solved.